RafaelJohn9/RustyBucket/ratatui/PLANNING.md

 > 🧠 _“A kitchen is not just about cooking.
 It’s about love, chaos, and a really good system.” — Remy (probably)_

 ---

+## 🍽️ See It In Action

+Curious how Remy’s kitchen magic looks in the terminal?
+Check out [EXPECTED.md](./EXPECTED.md) for a taste of the CLI experience — sample commands, outputs, and a dash of chef-y flair.
+Bon appétit!